Exploiting HP OpenView NNM - B.07.53

 - When the program execution happens from the stack, then the

-register does not have any impact onESP
+ECXregister does not have any impact onESP.

 Code Cave